Honoring Norma by Continuing the Work

-On Thursday October 16th the NADP family lost a stalwart abolitionist and we wanted to take a moment to remember and honor Norma’s many contributions to the repeal movement in Nebraska.
+On Thursday, October 16th, the NADP family lost a stalwart abolitionist.
+We wanted to take a moment to remember and honor Norma’s many contributions to the repeal movement in Nebraska.

 So many have a great, entertaining story about when they first met Norma.
 I first met her when I had just joined the board of NADP and was going on my first visit to death row.
 Norma rode with me that evening and could tell I was sort of nervous about my first visit, so she set my mind at ease by telling me stories from her many years of visiting the inmates.
 She also told me stories about how she got involved in the repeal movement during her time in Tennessee.